Stackclash/5e-vault/compendium/bestiary/undead/flameskull.md

 # Flameskull
 *Source: Monster Manual p.
 134, Curse of Strahd, Lost Mine of Phandelver, Princes of the Apocalypse, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Sleeping Dragon's Wake, Baldur's Gate: Descent Into Avernus, The Lost Dungeon of Rickedness: Big Rick Energy, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Candlekeep Mysteries, The Wild Beyond the Witchlight, Critical Role: Call of the Netherdeep, Journeys through the Radiant Citadel, Dragonlance: Shadow of the Dragon Queen*

+Blazing green flames and mad, echoing laughter follow a disembodied skull as it patrols its demesne.
+When the undead flameskull discovers trespassers, it blasts the intruders with fiery rays from its eyes and dreadful spells called up from the dark recesses of its memory.

+Dark spellcasters fashion flameskulls from the remains of dead wizards.
+When the ritual is complete, green flames erupt from the skull to complete its ghastly transformation.

+## Legacy of Life

+A flameskull only dimly recalls its former life.
+Though it might speak in its old voice and recount key events from its past, it is but an echo of its former self.
+However, its undead transformation grants it full access to the magic it wielded in life, letting it cast spells while ignoring the material and somatic components it can no longer employ.

+## Eternally Bound

+Intelligent and vigilant, a flameskull serves its creator by protecting a hidden treasure hoard, a secret chamber, or a specific individual.
+A flameskull carries out the directives given to it when it was created, and it interprets those commands to the letter.
+A flameskull's master must craft its instructions with care to ensure that the creature carries out its tasks properly.

+### Wreathed in Flame

+The fire wreathing a flameskull burns continually, giving off bright light that the creature controls.
+It uses those flames as a weapon, focusing them to loose them as fiery rays from its eye sockets.

+## Eldritch Rejuvenation

+A flameskull's shattered fragments reform unless they are splashed with holy water or subjected to a [dispel magic](/compendium/spells/dispel-magic.md) or [remove curse](/compendium/spells/remove-curse.md) spell.
+If it can no longer fulfill its intended purpose, the re-formed flameskull is beholden to no one and becomes autonomous.

+## Undead Nature

+A flameskull doesn't require air, food, drink, or sleep

+## Stat Block

 ```ad-statblock
 title: Flameskull
 ![](/compendium/bestiary/undead/token/flameskull.png#token)